PSSUN/CircCode/README.md

 ### Introduction

 CircCode is a Python3-base pipeline for translated circular RNA identification.
 It automatically tandem links sequence in series and processes a given ribosome profile data (including quality control, filtering and alignment).
 Finally, based on random forest and J48 classification, the final translated circular RNA was predicted.
-The user only needs to ***fill in the given configuration file*** and ***run a python script*** to get the predicted translated circular RNA.
+The user only needs to ***fill in the given configuration file*** and ***run the python scripts*** to get the predicted translated circular RNA.

 ### Requirement